jpillora/xdomain/README.md

 Limitations
 ---
-* Functions like are removed from the ajax response
+* Functions are removed from the ajax response

 API
 ---

 ## `$.xdomain`(`object`)

 A domain manifest representing whitelisted master and slave domains.
+The manifest lists proxy locations and splits the `href` into `origin` and `pathname` thereby allowing only one proxy per origin.
+For browsers missing the `postMessage` feature, the slave domains require the master domain definition to also be a proxy in order to send return communications.
 See examples above.

 Conceptual Overview
 ---